Sleep and Cognitive Decline: The Connection Between Rest and Brain Health

 However, it’s essential to time this power snooze correctly; aim for 20-30 minutes during the early afternoon to avoid disrupting your nighttime sleep schedule.

-Engaging in regular physical activity and adopting relaxation techniques such as deep breathing or can also help improve sleep quality while reducing stress levels.
+Engaging in regular physical activity and adopting relaxation techniques such as deep breathing or mindfulness meditation can also help improve sleep quality while reducing stress levels.

 As you continue your journey towards better brain health through improved sleep habits, be aware that age-related changes in sleep patterns may impact your ability to maintain adequate rest.